 Featuring only minor alterations since it was first produced in the early '80s, the Brompton has truly stood the test of time.
 To this day, the Brompton continues to fight off lighter, better-equipped and considerably cheaper competition from other bicycle manufacturers.
 So, just what is it that keeps people flooding to this quirky British bike?
-We requested a 2016 model to find out for ourselves.
+We requested one to find out for ourselves.

 - The JIVR folding e-bike could spell the future for cycle commuters

 - Best folding bike 2016: buyer’s guide and 8 of our recommendations

 The Brompton’s ability to fold quickly and efficiently into a fraction of its size is its main selling point and it's something it has always done exceptionally well.
 Its distinctive frame design means that five simple steps, and around twenty seconds, are all it takes for the Brompton to go from fully rideable to easily hideable.

 1. First up, allow the Brompton to display its party trick.
 A locking lever at the rear end (not present on early models) must be released; the Brompton’s rear triangle can then simply be lifted as it and the rear wheel pivots 180 degrees.
 With a slight turn of the handlebar, the rear end will then tuck neatly as both wheels touch.

 2. The front of the Brompton’s steel mainframe must then be separated.
 Chunky wingnut style fastenings make this an easy and quick process.
 The front end then opens like a hinge as the fork locates neatly against the folded rear triangle.

 3. A second wingnut fastening is then opened just above the frame’s headset; this folds the entire handlebar and steering unit down into a locating clip.

 4. Finally, the seatpost can be lowered, which locks the folded design in place and tucks the seat into its most compact position.
 A special pedal on the non-driveside can then be switched to further reduce the Brompton’s footprint.